CirroBuild/FrostiDocs/docs/get-started/provision.md

 1. Use the clouds service providers SDKs to write your desired application code/ business logic.

 2. When you are ready to test in your dev environment.
-Navigate to the **root** directory of your project on the terminal and run `frosti provision -s [YOUR_SUBSCRIPTION_ID]`.
+Navigate to the **root** directory of your project on the terminal and run `frosti provision`.
+See full list of command [parameters](/docs/get-started/parameters).

-Note: -s is an optional parameter, `frosti provision` will provision resources to your default subscription if not specified

 3. This will prompt you with a list of services that will be provisioned for you.
 Note: FunctionApp and WebApp will not appear on here for the Dev enviornment because you will be using your localhost for the dev env.